eskezje/SCEWIN-GUI/README.md

 # SCEWIN-GUI

-SCEWIN-GUI is a made to ease the pain of editing NVRAM files produced by SCEWIN / AMISCE
+SCEWIN-GUI was made to ease the pain of editing NVRAM files produced by SCEWIN / AMISCE

 ## Features